 The Assessment Center at West Texas Counseling and Guidance (WTCG) opened its doors in the fall of 2017.

-Dr. Melanie Noble, a Licensed Psychologist, and Mr. William Prickett, Licensed Psychological Associate, work under the direction and supervision of Dr. Montgomery in all aspects of the Center’s operations.
+Mr. William Prickett, Licensed Psychological Associate, works under the direction and supervision of Dr. Melanie Noble, a Licensed Psychologist, in all aspects of the Center’s operations.

 Many individuals are hesitant when it comes to the topic of psychological evaluation.
 In reality, the process can seem daunting and overwhelming.
 It is for this reason that the Center’s staff work hard to make the experience as pleasant and understandable as possible.